dakoctba/scopy/README.md

 - Number of files per extension
 - Total size in bytes
 - Total number of lines copied
+- Number of comment lines removed (when `--strip-comments` is enabled)

 The statistics are always displayed to stderr, ensuring they don't interfere with output redirection.